apache/paimon/docs/content/how-to/creating-catalogs.md

 If you want to see a partitioned table in Hive and also synchronize newly created partitions into Hive metastore, please set the table property `metastore.partitioned-table` to true.
 Also see [CoreOptions]({{< ref "maintenance/configurations#CoreOptions" >}}).

-### Adding Properties to a Hive Table
+### Adding Parameters to a Hive Table

-Using the `--table-conf` parameter allows for the convenient definition of Hive Table properties.
-When you utilize configurations that start with “hive.”, these configurations will be defined in the `TBLPROPERTIES` of the Hive Table, thereby specifying the table's attributes. for example:
+Using the --table-conf parameter allows the convenient definition of Hive table parameters.
+Parameters that start with “hive.” will be defined in the TBLPROPERTIES of the Hive table. for example:
 ```bash
 <FLINK_HOME>/bin/flink run \